 Flossing is essential for your teeth and gums

 At Stunning Smiles of Lake Forest, we remind our patients that it is critical to floss on a daily basis.
-If you live in the 92630 area and have not been to the dentist lately, we invite you to schedule an appointment so that we can clean your teeth and remove the plaque and bacteria from hard to reach places.
-Afterwards, it is up to you to floss on a daily basis to remove food particles and plaque from in between your teeth.
+If you live in the Lake Forest area and have not been to the dentist lately, we invite you to schedule an appointment so that we can clean your teeth and remove the plaque and bacteria from hard to reach places.
+Afterward, it is up to you to floss on a daily basis to remove food particles and plaque from in between your teeth.
 If they remain in place, you can develop gum disease which is both uncomfortable and dangerous to your oral and overall health.
 Gum disease occurs when plaque forms underneath the gum line and not flossing can lead to this.
 If you do not particularly enjoy flossing, buy a plastic flossing tool that you can hold and throw away once done.
 This makes it easier to get the job done.

 Selecting the right mouthwash

 When you use mouthwash, it is important to be sure that it is sugar-free.
 We also recommend using mouthwash that contains fluoride since this will help to kill any lingering bacteria while strengthening your teeth.
-Carry a bottle of mouthwash with you and rinse your mouth with it after meals, drinking a soda, coffee, etc. As a Lake Forest, CA dentist office, we understand that it is difficult to brush more than a couple of times per day.
+Carry a bottle of mouthwash with you and rinse your mouth with it after meals, drinking a soda, or consuming coffee.
+As a Lake Forest, CA dentist office, we understand that it is difficult to brush more than a couple of times per day.
 Rinsing your mouth, however, is relatively easy, and everyone has time for it.
 Taking this simple step can help to reduce your risk of cavities and gum disease.

 How to prevent tooth decay

-Drs.
-Elahi and Shilkofski prevents tooth decay every day by helping our patients to have clean and healthy teeth.
+Our team prevents tooth decay every day by helping our patients to have clean and healthy teeth.
 Tooth decay starts when plaque is left on the teeth, and the acid inside of it starts to eat away at the enamel.
 Keeping teeth clean by removing plaque, therefore, prevents tooth decay.
 Simultaneously, at home you can continue to brush your teeth and floss after meals.
 If you do not have anything with you, rinse your mouth with water.
 This will help to remove some of the loose food particles that may be in your mouth or to remove some of the sugar from your teeth.
 You should also eat a healthy diet since everything that you eat is directly placed onto your teeth.

 What you should know about getting a fluoride treatment

 At Stunning Smiles of Lake Forest, we are a family dentist office that uses fluoride on a regular basis.
 We recommend that all of our youth patients under the age of eighteen have a fluoride treatment, at least once a year.
-Statistically, these treatments reduce the risk of getting cavities by 30%.
+Statistically, these treatments reduce the risk of getting cavities by 30 percent.
 This is significant considering that tooth decay is one of the primary reasons children miss days from school.
-Adults can also benefit from receiving a fluoride treatment and if you would like to find out if it is right for you, call (949) 258-7433 to schedule an appointment.
+Adults can also benefit from receiving a fluoride treatment and if you would like to find out if it is right for you, call 949-258-7433 to schedule an appointment.
 The treatment itself only takes a couple of minutes.
 The fluoride is applied directly to the teeth.
 It has no odor or smell and after a few minutes, patients are free to leave.
 It is one of the easiest ways to prevent cavities.

 How to select the right toothbrush

-Patients of our California general dentist office are given a toothbrush at each visit.
+Patients of our general dentist office are given a toothbrush at each visit.
 We recommend that you use it for three months and then replace it.
 When purchasing a toothbrush, look for a soft one that will not irritate your gums or erode your enamel.
 Otherwise, we suggest a battery operated or electric toothbrush since they can give you the best clean.
 The toothbrush head rotates while you are moving the brush around, helping you to break up more plaque for the cleanest possible teeth.

 Food and drinks that you should avoid